FelipeBudinich/fun.voyage/content/English/Chat, what is a Kantar?.md

 That asymmetry is beginning to crack. **Kantar IBOPE Media’s Cross-Media system** the the lingua franca for linear TV across Latin America now plugs directly into streaming environments such as [Twitch](https://anda.cl/revista/chile-contara-con-una-de-las-mediciones-de-tv-mas-avanzadas-de-la-region-y-del-mundo/).
 In effect, the same meter that decides prime-time rates in Santiago or São Paulo can now see you speed-running _Elden Ring_ or debating patch notes with chat.

-Below, five shifts every creator should understand
+This will bring changes every content creator should understand.

 ---